-Air emissions continue to decline, serving as a primary driver of decreased total releases.
+Air emissions reported to the Toxics Release Inventory (TRI) continue to decline, serving as a primary driver of decreased total releases.
 Air releases include both fugitive air emissionsfugitive or non-point air emissionsAll releases of the EPCRA Section 313 chemical to the air that are not released through stacks, vents, ducts, pipes, or any other confined air stream. and point source air emissionsstack or point air emissionsAll releases of the EPCRA Section 313 chemical to the air that occur through stacks, confined vents, ducts, pipes, or other confined air stream..
-This graph shows the trend in the pounds of toxic chemicals released to air as reported to the Toxics Release Inventory (TRI) Program.
+This graph shows the trend in the pounds of chemicals released to air as reported to TRI.

 - Air releases declined significantly, serving as a primary driver of decreases in total releases.

-- Hydrochloric acid, sulfuric acid, hydrogen fluoride, methanol and toluene were the chemicals with the greatest reductions in air releases since 2005.
+- Hydrochloric acid, sulfuric acid, hydrogen fluoride, methanol, toluene and styrene were the chemicals with the greatest reductions in air releases since 2006.

-- Coal- and oil-fired electric utilities accounted for more than 90% of nationwide reductions in air releases of hydrochloric acid, sulfuric acid and mercury from 2005 to 2015.
+- Electric utilities accounted for more than 85% of nationwide reductions in air releases of hydrochloric acid and sulfuric acid from 2006 to 2016.